rapid7/metasploit-framework/docs/metasploit-framework.wiki/ad-certificates/Attacking-AD-CS-ESC-Vulnerabilities.md

     normal --> PKINIT
     normal --> SCHANNEL
     update_template --> ESC1
+    web_enrollment --> PKINIT
+    web_enrollment --> SCHANNEL
 ```

-The chart above showcases how one can go about attacking five unique AD CS
+The chart above showcases how one can go about attacking each of the AD CS vulnerabilities supported by Metasploit,
-vulnerabilities, taking advantage of various flaws in how certificate templates are
-configured on an Active Directory Certificate Server.
+taking advantage of various flaws in how certificate templates are configured on an Active Directory Certificate Server.

 The following sections will walk through each of these steps, starting with enumerating
 certificate templates that the server has to offer and identifying those that are